-As a result of new federal legislation, subscribers of Medicare Advantage Plans will have three additional months (January-March each year) to change their plan.
+Since 2019, subscribers of Medicare Advantage (MA) plans have three additional months (January-March each year) to change their plan.

-Why would you want to change plans now?
+Why would you want to change your MA plans now?

 Some reasons could include: